wp-plugins/bootstrap-3-shortcodes/readme.txt

 No, we assume you are already working with a WordPress theme that includes the Bootstrap libraries.

 == Changelog ==

+= 3.0.3.6 =
+* Significant rewrite to properly escape inputs
+* Tabs now supports "pills" and "fade" styles
+* Tabs and Carousel now support setting a tab or image other than the first one as "active".
+If no tab or carousel item is set to "active" the first one is set by default.
+* Panel titles are now optional (see documentation for new shortcode parameters)
+* List Group Item now supports optional "type" parameter (Bootstrap 3.1 only)
+* Buttons now support "disabled" and "active" parameters
+* Progress bars now support labels
+* Add Dropdown Header shortcode
+* Containers now include optional "fluid" parameter (Bootstrap 3.1 only)
+* Add support for modal sizes (Bootstrap 3.1 only)
+* Composer support
+* Resolve errors regarding uninitialized variables experienced by some users
+* Resolve image path icons for non-standard WordPress directory names
+* Resolved DOMDocument errors experienced by some users (if you still see these errors or warnings please let us know)

 = 3.0.3.5 =
 * Add support for [container] shortcode for themes without a container defined